gagneurlab/transmicron/README.md

 ### Prepare insertion data
 YOU CAN SKIP THIS STEP IF YOU RUN TRANSMICRON ON THE TEST DATA PROVIDED BY US.

-4. Please prepare a BED file specifying the genomic locations of your transposon insertions.
+4. Please prepare a [BED](https://www.genomatix.de/online_help/help_regionminer/bedformat_help.html) file specifying the genomic locations of your transposon insertions.
 5 columns are mandatory:
 * Column 1 specifies the chromosome (Format: chr1, chr2...chrX, chrY).
-* Column 2 specifies the START of the insertion sites (a number).
+* Column 2 specifies the position [START] of the insertion site (a number).
-* Column 3 specifies the END of the insertion sites (a number).
-PLEASE ENSURE THAT START AND END ARE CONSECUTIVE NUCLEOTIDES (e.g. Start: 1234, End: 1235).
+* Column 3 specifies the END of the insertion site (a number).
+Alywas: END = START + 1  (e.g. START: 1234, END: 1235).
 * Column 4 specifies the orientation of transposon insertions ("-" or "+").
-* Column 5 supplies sample / Tumour identifiers.
+* Column 5 supplies Sample / Tumour identifiers.

 Column headers for columns 4 and 5 should be "orientation" and "TumorID" (other column names do not matter).
 Additional columns will be disregarded.
 An example can be found under Input/TestInsertionBed/.